 No more dust control problems.

-A simple system for controlling the dust that results from flowable materials.
+A simple modular system for conducting, depositing, or stockpiling flowable materials.

 As the mound rises the nesting chute can be retracted with winches.